JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-resource-groups.png)

 3. Select the ResourceGroup `TechDays42rg`.
 It will open a new blade with all resources in this group
 4. Select `Add`.
-A list with available services appears
+A list of available services appears

     ![alt tag](img/azure-portal-add.png)